pulp/pulpproject.org/pulp-in-one-container.md

 You can use either `podman` or `docker`.
 If you use `docker`, substitute `docker` for `podman` in the following examples.

-The following commands can be used to start Pulp 3.4.1 with `podman 1.8.0`, which is available on Fedora 31.
+The following commands can be used to start Pulp 3.4.1 with `podman 1.6.4`, which is available on CentOS/RHEL 7 and later

 ```
 $ mkdir settings pulp_storage pgsql containers